-These Creamy Taco Stuffed Shells make for an easy but absolutely delicious dinner!
+These Taco Stuffed Shells make for an easy but absolutely delicious dinner!
 This is a taco twist on your favorite stuffed shells recipe!

 If there is one thing my family loves as much as tacos, it is pasta.
 We regularly have pasta night in our house, and our kids can literally smell the noodles boiling.
 They come running into the kitchen cheering.